Shopping, especially Food Shopping

 Here is a brief guide to the shops we use regularly.

 Bakery – the Forno del Chianti in the piazza is very good, but often very crowded and you will have to take a ticket and wait.
 Try the thin olive oil bread “schiacciata” which means squashed â€“ it comes thin or very thin “fine” and sometimes whole meal “integrale”.
 Ordinary Tuscan bread is rather tasteless and dull but ideal for toasting and making into bruschetta.
-The alternative bakery is at the traffic lights opposite Bar Anna and I rather prefer their schiacciata which is also sold in the Pizzicheria.
+The alternative bakery is at the traffic lights opposite Bar Anna and I rather prefer their schiacciata and their nutty schiacciata is great.

 On the opposite side of the square there is Falorni with a stuffed wild boar out side.
 Generally regarded as the tourist butcher it does have very good breaded veal and stuffed guinea foul ( faraona).